Sunday, July 31, 2011

 Shelter 3 at the Waterways Experiment Station

 Shelter 3 is an example.
 There is nothing glamorous about it; it is just a steel roof over a dirt floor.
-When complete, it sheltered 97,300 square feet of model space.
+When complete, it covered 97,300 square feet of model space.
 Most of this shelter will be torn down soon, so the models were dismantled and miscellaneous equipment was moved out in 2010.

 (Notice the "blooming" around the windows and doors.
 This is diffraction that occurs when the source of light is many stops brighter than the main part of the image.
 It is worse with small-sensor point-and-shoot cameras.
 High-speed black and white film would have responded similarly because of the thickness of the emulsion, but a thin, low-speed film like Kodak Panatomic-X would have minimized the blooming.
 The quality of the lens coating and the number of elements also affects diffraction.)